 Unearned revenues occur when funds have been collected prior to the end of the fiscal year but related to the subsequent fiscal year.
 Unearned revenues also include tuition and fees paid with financial aid funds.
-The College has recorded summer and fall quarter tuition and fees, housing deposits and advanced grant proceeds as unearned revenues.
+The College has recorded summer and fall quarter tuition and fees as well as rent received for future periods as unearned revenues.